moved to handbook page

 - Never save after using Error Check Results (see other related comments here) as it applies all changes to global variables in any dialogue results in the file, modifying the default values of those global variables.

-- Dialogue results are scripts but they're not pre-compiled by the CS, so they will behave differently when giving explicit targets ("targetID"-> instead of implicitly targeting the speaker).
+- Dialogue results are scripts but they're not pre-compiled by the CS, so they will behave differently when giving explicit targets (ie. when specifying "targetID"-> , as opposed to implicitly targeting the actor that spoke the dialogue line).
 Compiled scripts can only target an explicit ID if an instance of that ID has been placed in the CS and they can only target the first instance that existed (if a NPC is killed and resurrected, the living NPC no longer counts as the first instance).
 Dialogue results do not have this limitation, but Error Check Results will report errors if no instance exists.

 - "Startcombat, player" isn't enough to make a NPC hostile.
 If they don't see the player when the dialogue result happens, they will never attack and will stay friendly.
 If they do attack, their hostility will fade after 72 hours outside of the cell.
 Use "SetFight" too.